Imphal

-Imphal (/mni/; /'Imf@l/, /'ɪmpˌhʌl/) is the capital city of the Indian state of Manipur.
+Imphal (/'Imfɑːl/ IM-fahl, /'ɪmphʌl/ IMP-hul; /mni/) is the capital city of the Indian state of Manipur.
 The metropolitan centre of the city contains the ruins of Kangla Palace (officially known as Kangla Fort), the royal seat of the former Kingdom of Manipur, surrounded by a moat.
 Spread over parts of the districts of Imphal West and Imphal East, the former contains the majority of the city's area and population.
 Imphal is part of the Smart Cities Mission under the Ministry of Housing and Urban Affairs.
 Being a mega commercial hub, Imphal is known for its weaving, brass-ware, bronze-ware, and other cottage industries.
-Meitei language (officially known as Manipuri language) is the most widely spoken language in the city.
+The Imphal dialect is the standard dialect of Meitei language, officially known as Manipuri language, and is natively used in the region.

 INS Imphal, the third ship of the Visakhapatnam-class stealth guided missile destroyer of the Indian Navy, was named in recognition of the Indian soldiers who fought in Battle of Imphal during World War II, and is the first Indian Navy Ship (INS) named after a city in Northeast India.

 Etymology

-Imphal is derived from two words: "Yum" meaning house and "Phal" meaning "plenty" or "beautiful".
-In old Manipuri language, "yum" is also spelt as "im".
-Even today, Imphal is occasionally pronounced as "yum-phal."
+The name Imphal (ꯏꯝꯐꯥꯜ) is derived from two words: ꯌꯨꯝ yum, meaning 'house', and ꯐꯥꯜ phāl, meaning 'plenty' or 'beautiful'.
+In old Manipuri language, yum was also spelt as im.
+Even today, Imphal is occasionally pronounced as Yum-phal.